PhilippeGuyard/rudolph/README.md

 ## Overview

-This repository contains code for creating line drawings using Fast Fourier Transform (FFT) and Python.
+This repository contains code for illustrating decomposing line drawings using Fast Fourier Transform (FFT) and Python.
 The project leverages OpenCV for edge detection and NumPy for FFT decomposition and reconstruction.
-The code is organised as a Jupyter Notebook, providing a step-by-step walkthrough of the entire process.

 ## Features